IanMadd/academic/content/portfolio/Central_Limit_Theorem.md

 The Central Limit Theorem is one of the most important concepts in inferential statistics.

-It states that if you have a population with a mean $\mu$ and a standard deviation $\sigma$ and you take many sufficiently large samples with replacement from a population, the means of those samples will approach a normal distribution regardless of the distribution of the population.
-Further the *mean of these sample means* will approach the population mean as the number of samples approaches infinity and it's standard deviation will shrink as its sample size increases.
+It states that if you have a population with a mean $\mu$ and a standard deviation $\sigma$ and you take an infinitely large number of sample means:

+1. the mean of the sample means will be equal to the population mean *regardless of the sample size* and *regardless of the population distribution*.
+2. the sample means will be normal for a normally distributed population distribution and sample means for other population distributions will approach a normal distribution as the sample size increases.
+3. the standard deviation of the sample means will be equal to the standard deviation of the population divided by the square root of the sample size *regardless of the sample size*.
+4. as the sample size increases the standard deviation decreases.

 Sample sizes of 30 or more ($n \geq 30$) are considered sufficiently large unless you know the population is normally distributed, in which case smaller sample sizes are acceptable.
 However the population distribution will affect the sample size necessary to produce a normal distribution